muckamuck/recipes/Lasagna/README.md

 * Serve: Cut into portions and serve, perhaps with a side salad or bread.

 #### Notes:
-No-boil noodles can be used; adjust liquid content accordingly.
+* No-boil noodles can be used; adjust liquid content accordingly.

-You can add spinach or other veggies to the cheese mixture for variety.
+* You can add spinach or other veggies to the cheese mixture for variety.

-If using cottage cheese instead of ricotta, blend it for a smoother texture.
+* If using cottage cheese instead of ricotta, blend it for a smoother texture.

-This small batch should give you the lasagna experience without an overwhelming amount of leftovers.
+* This small batch should give you the lasagna experience without an overwhelming amount of leftovers.
 Enjoy!

+---

+#### Shopping List:
+* Lasagna Noodles: 1 small package (you'll use about 6-8 sheets)
+* Ground Beef or Italian Sausage: 1/2 lb
+* Tomato Sauce or Crushed Tomatoes: 1 small can or jar (about 1 cup needed)
+* Onion: 1 small
+* Garlic: 1 clove (or a small amount if buying pre-minced)
+* Ricotta Cheese: 1 small tub (about 1 cup)
+* Mozzarella Cheese: 1 small package, shredded (about 3/4 cup in total)
+* Parmesan Cheese: Small amount to grate (about 1/4 cup)
+* Egg: 1 large